mayorr-star/odin-rock-paper-scissors/README.md

+Project Title

 ROCK PAPER SCISSORS

 Description

-Welcome fellow developers.
-This one of the odin's project javascript projects.
-The game is a one player game, where the user plays with computer
+This one of the javascrit projects of The Odin's Project.
+The game is a one player game, where the user plays with computer.
+The program asks the player to input his or her choice and it's compared to the computer's value to determine who the winner is.

+Built With

+HTML
+CSS
+Vanilla Javascript